IO42630/about-java/src/1z0-815/Chapter-01.md

     * NOT _Constructors_ , since those are not inherited.
 * Comment
     * `/* */ */` does not compile, as there is one `*/` too much.
-* only one class is allowed to be public in a file
-    * C-Error if filename does not match name of public class.
-    * file also must have a .java extension

 #### Command Line
 `class Core` in file `Core.java` in directory `/pkg`